 Docker Alternative: Podman on Linux

 This article is inspired by our LinuxCommunity.io forum discussion thread (thanks to users @tmick and @shybry747 for the feedback).
 Let’s walk through what Podman is and how to use it as a Docker alternative on Linux.
-Expect a straightforward guide on installing Podman, running containers with it, and understanding the basics.
+Expect a practical guide on installing Podman, running containers with it, and understanding the basics.

 Containers have become the go-to way to package and deploy applications on Linux.
 For a long time, Docker was the tool everyone reached for when getting started with containerization.
 Over time, the ecosystem has matured, and tools like Podman have stepped in to solve new problems, especially around security, running without root, and tighter integration with the system itself.